Velatryx/holbertonschool-cyber_security/privilege_escalation_security_shells/0x00_what_the_shell/writeups/0-task.md

+### Goal is to retrieve the flag in /home/user/flag, however, some commands and strings like `flag` are restricted.

-I used ssh to connect to the machine: ssh user@IP
+First, I used ssh to connect to the machine: ssh user@IP

+My attempts:

-attempt 1: $ export $FILE=/home/user/flag
+I tried exporting the path and read it, but forgot 'flag' is restricted. attempt 1: $ export $FILE=/home/user/flag

 Hemm you know flag is blacklisted.